klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Discover machines' panel from Azure Migrate, highlighting the download link for the Hyper-V replication provider software installer.](images/Exercise3/discover-3.png "Replication provider download link")

-4. Open the **SmartHotelHost** remote desktop window, launch **Chrome** from the desktop shortcut, and paste the link into a new browser tab to download the Azure Site Recovery provider installer.
+4. Open the **RootBoySlimHost** remote desktop window, launch **Chrome** from the desktop shortcut, and paste the link into a new browser tab to download the Azure Site Recovery provider installer.

-5. Return to the **Discover machines** page in your browser (outside the SmartHotelHost remote desktop session).
+5. Return to the **Discover machines** page in your browser (outside the RootBoySlimHost remote desktop session).
 Select the blue **Download** button and download the registration key file.

     ![Screenshot of the Discover machines' panel from Azure Migrate, highlighting the download link Hyper-V registration key file.](images/Exercise3/discover-4.png "Download registration key file")

 6. Open the file location in Windows Explorer, and copy the file to your clipboard.
-Return to the **SmartHotelHost** remote desktop session and paste the file to the desktop.
+Return to the **RootBoySlimHost** remote desktop session and paste the file to the desktop.

-7. Still within the **SmartHotelHost** remote desktop session, open the **AzureSiteRecoveryProvider.exe** installer you downloaded a moment ago.
+7. Still within the **RootBoySlimHost** remote desktop session, open the **AzureSiteRecoveryProvider.exe** installer you downloaded a moment ago.
 On the **Microsoft Update** tab, select **Off** and select **Next**.
 Accept the default installation location and select **Install**.

     ![Screenshot of the ASR provider installer.](images/Exercise3/asr-provider-install.png "Azure Site Recovery Provider Setup")